tomboszko/PIXELBOTS/README.md

 ## Personal project

-Creation (mint) of a NFT series to learn about smart contracts and blockchain interactions
+Creation (mint) of a NFT serie to learn about smart contracts and blockchain interactions

 ## I will update the readme as I implement features